priyankara96/Hotel_Reservation_Frontend/README.md

 </p>

 <p>
-This is a project done for the Information Technology Project module of BSc(Hons) Degree in Information Technology in Sri Lanka Institute of Information Technology.
+This is a project done for the Distributed Systems module of BSc(Hons) Degree in Information Technology in Sri Lanka Institute of Information Technology.
 </p>

 <h2>About this project</h2>